 Parabolic trough linear concentrating systems are used in the longest operating solar thermal power facility in the world, the Solar Energy Generating System (SEGS).
 The facility, with nine separate plants, is located in the Mojave Desert in California.
 The first plant in the system, SEGS I, operated from 1984 to 2015, and the second, SEGS II, operated from 1985 to 2015.
 SEGS III–VII (3–7), each with summer generation capacities of 36 megawatts (MW), came online in 1986, 1987, and 1988.
-SEGS VIII and IX (8 and 9), each with a net summer electric generation capacity of 92 megawatts (MW), began operation in 1989 and 1990, respectively.
-In combination, the seven currently operating SEGS III-IX plants have a combined electricity generation capacity of nearly 357 MW, making them one of the largest solar thermal electric power facilities in the world.
+SEGS VIII and IX (8 and 9), each with a net summer electric generation capacity of 88 MW, began operation in 1989 and 1990, respectively.
+In combination, the seven currently operating SEGS III–IX plants have a total net summer electric generation capacity of about 356 MW, making them one of the largest solar thermal electric power facilities in the world.

 In addition to the SEGS, many other parabolic trough solar power projects operate in the United States and around the world.
-The three largest projects in the United States and their net summer generation capacity and location are
+The other parabolic-trough solar thermal electric projects in the United States and their net summer generation capacity and location are

-- Mojave Solar Project: a 280 MW project in Barstow, California
+- Mojave Solar Project: a 280 MW, two-plant facility in Barstow, California

-- Genesis Solar Energy Project: a 250 MW project in Blythe, California
+- Genesis Solar Energy Project: a 250 MW, two-plant facility in Blythe, California

 Linear Fresnel reflectors

 Linear Fresnel reflector (LFR) systems are similar to parabolic trough systems in that mirrors (reflectors) concentrate sunlight onto a receiver located above the mirrors.
 These reflectors use the Fresnel lens effect, which allows for a concentrating mirror with a large aperture and short focal length.
 These systems are capable of concentrating the sun's energy to approximately 30 times its normal intensity.
-The only operating linear Fresnel reflector system in the United States is a compact linear Fresnel reflector (CLFR)—also referred to as a concentrating linear Fresnel reflector—a type of LFR technology that has multiple absorbers within the vicinity of the mirrors.
+Compact linear Fresnel reflectors (CLFR)—also referred to as concentrating linear Fresnel reflectors—are a type of LFR technology that has multiple absorbers within the vicinity of the mirrors.
 Multiple receivers allow the mirrors to change their inclination to minimize how much they block adjacent reflectors' access to sunlight.
 This positioning improves system efficiency and reduces material requirements and costs.
 A demonstration CLFR solar power plant was built near Bakersfield, California, in 2008 but it is currently not operational.